University of Hyderabad

 The University of Hyderabad (UoH) is a public central research university located in Gachibowli, Hyderabad, Telangana, India.
 Established in 1974, this mostly residential campus has more than 5,000 students and 400 faculty, from several disciplines.
-UoH has a 2,300-acre campus.
+UoH has a 2,300 acre campus.

-It offers postgraduate, doctoral, and integrated programs across disciplines like sciences, humanities, social sciences, management, and arts through its various schools and departments.
+University of Hyderabad (UoH) was officially recognized as an Institution of Eminence by the Ministry of Education on 17 February 2020.
+As an IoE, UoH receives funds for their classes.

+The University of Hyderabad is ranked 18th among Indian universities, 26th overall, 33rd in research, and 74th in post-graduate engineering by the NIRF 2025 Rankings.
 The campus is rich in flora and fauna, home to over 734 flower plants, 10 species of mammals, 15 species of reptiles, and 220 species of birds.

 History

 The University of Hyderabad (UoH), also known as Hyderabad Central University, was established in 1974 by an Act of Parliament.
 It was founded as part of the Six-Point Formula of 1973, which aimed to address regional disparities in education and development in the state of Andhra Pradesh (now Telangana).
 The university began its academic journey in 'The Golden Threshold' (GT), a historic estate in the heart of Hyderabad, which was bequeathed to the university by Sarojini Naidu's family.
-Built in an Indo-European style of architecture, the Golden Threshold housed the university until it moved into its sprawling 2,300-acre campus in Gachibowli.
+Built in an Indo-European style of architecture, the Golden Threshold housed the university until it moved into its sprawling 2,300 acre campus in Gachibowli.

 In January 2015, the University of Hyderabad received the Visitor's Award for the Best Central University in India, awarded by the President of India.

 Campus

-The university campus is on 2300-odd acres, and has a large area under forest cover, with two perennial and three seasonal lakes, and rock formations characteristic of the Deccan.
+The university campus is on 2300 acre, and has a large area under forest cover, with two perennial and three seasonal lakes, and rock formations characteristic of the Deccan.
 It is home to 734 plants, 10 mammals, 15 reptiles and 220 birds species (at last count).
 Notable animals include spotted deer, hares, peacocks, porcupines and wild boar.
 The campus also has a protected megalithic site.

 A study, which ranged over three decades (1990–2010), reported that of the plants present on campus, 315 species were used in traditional Indian medicine.
 39 species of plants belonging to the group that faces the threat of extinction.
 These listings resulted from field studies done on campus by students and faculty members.

-The university has plans to preserve the area under forest cover and wetlands by creating a bio reserve.
+The university has plans to preserve the area under forest cover and wetlands by creating a bioreserve.